MatrixCreate/craft-starter-docs/docs/content-blocks/entry-cards.md

 **With "Show Current Entry's Own Children" enabled:**
 - Displays all child entries of the current page
-- Each child becomes a card with its title, excerpt, and featured image
+- Each child becomes a card with its title, excerpt, and card image
 - Links directly to the child entry
 - Perfect for parent pages showing sub-pages